RECOVERY PARTNERS: THE SAFETY EXPERTS

 Contractor Management Training

-Since “Harmonisation” has been adopted a greater focus has been placed on the responsibilities of ‘business’ or ‘persons conducting business or undertaking’ (PCBU).
-The Work Health and Safety (WHS) Act 2011 adopts a broad definition of ‘worker’ that now includes contractors.
-A term also used by the WHS Act 2011 is ‘caused to be engaged’.
-You have always been responsible for the activities of a directly hired contractor to perform works at your premises.
-Now you are also responsible for the actions of a sub-contractor, hired by the principal contractor that you engaged, that you may have never even heard of!
+Why should you participate in Contractor Management Training?
+Because you are responsible for the activities of a directly hired contractor to perform works at your premises.
+You are also responsible for the actions of a sub-contractor, hired by the principal contractor that you engaged, that you may have never even heard of!

 Our training covers topics such as:

 - Outline work, health and safety (WHS) legal obligations of PCBU’s, Officers, Workers, and others under the new WHS Act 2011,